 Market places for trading

-Using your Saver's, Investor's or Trader's service in Netbank, you can trade in the following market places and equities traded in the same currency as that of the stock exchange.
+Using your Saver's or Investor's service in Netbank, you can trade in the following market places and equities traded in the same currency as that of the stock exchange.

-In all the trading services, price information from Helsinki, Stockholm and Copenhagen is displayed in real time.
+In both of the trading services, price information from Helsinki, Stockholm and Copenhagen is displayed in real time.
 In the Investor's service price information in real time from Oslo stock exchange is also displayed and, with an additional fee, price information in real time from USA.
-The Trader's service includes price information from Oslo and USA in real time.

 |Exchange||Currency||Trading hours (Finnish time)|